New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Results

-GW191228\_195619 has the largest evidence for HM ($\sim 90$) and also for the combination of HM+precession ($\sim 2400$).
-We show a corner plot corresponding to this event in Fig.~\ref{fig:GW191228} for our three PE runs, and we indeed see significant support for both HM and precession.
-Note that for the $(2, 2)$ (green) and $(2, 2)$ + HM (orange) cases, the distribution of the primary component's in-plane spin component $\chi_{1,\perp}=\sqrt{\chi^2_{1,x}+\chi^2_{2,y}}$ is that of its prior conditioned on the other parameters.
-For these cases, we set the in-plane spin components to zero when evaluating likelihoods.
-Within 90\% CL, we find $\chi_{1,\perp}$ to be $0.57_{-0.25}^{+0.20}$.
-Note also that the total SNR$^2$ ($\sim$110) recovered by our non-precessing Hanford+Livingston search is significantly smaller than $\rho^2_\mathrm{network}\sim 146$ obtained from a PE run which includes both the effects of orbital precession and data from the Virgo detector.
-Therefore, we conjecture that the significance of this event could be improved in future searches that include the effects of precession and/or Virgo data.
+We show the marginalized 1D posteriors for our new candidate events under the aforementioned two different spin priors in Fig.~\ref{fig:PE_1D_spin}.
+Figs.~\ref{fig:PE_Events_1} and~\ref{fig:PE_Events_2} in the Appendix show full corner plots from different PE runs.
+We additionally highlight the posteriors for two most interesting new candidate events (GW200114\_020818, GW190425\_133124) in Fig.~\ref{fig:GW200114}.
+GW200114\_020818 has the largest evidence for HM ($\sim 10^5$).
+We show three PE runs with and without HM and precessing effects.
+Note that for the non-precessing (green and orange) cases, the distribution of the in-plane spin component $\chi_{\perp}=\sqrt{\chi^2_{x}+\chi^2_{y}}$ is same as that of the prior conditioned on the other parameters (we set contribution of in-plane spin components to be zero inside the likelihood for these cases).
+Note also that the total SNR$^2$ ($\sim$180) recovered by our non-precessing Hanford+Livingston search is significantly smaller than $\rho^2_\mathrm{network}\sim 220$ obtained from a PE run which includes both the effects of orbital precession and data from the Virgo detector.
+Similarly, SNR$^2\sim$77 and $\rho^2_\mathrm{network}\sim 87$ for GW190425\_133124.
+Therefore, we predict that the significance of these event could be improved in future searches that include the effects of precession and/or Virgo data.

-We also compare our results against PE runs using the \texttt{IMRPhenomXPHM} approximant \cite{Pra21_XPHM} (under the two different MSA \cite{Cha17_MSA} and NNLO \cite{Han14_Pv2} prescriptions for evolving the spins) in Fig.~\ref{fig:XODE_XPHM} in the Appendix; we find good agreement in most of the cases.
+We also compare our results against PE runs using the \texttt{IMRPhenomXPHM} approximant \cite{Pra21_XPHM} (using the default MSA \cite{Cha17_MSA} prescription for evolving the spins) in Fig.~\ref{fig:XODE_XPHM} in the Appendix; we find good agreement in most of the cases.
 It would be interesting to compare the PE for these events with NR surrogate models (e.g.~\cite{Isl23_NRsurrogate}) in the future.
+We will discuss interesting astrophysical properties of our new candidate events in Section~\ref{sec:astro_properties} below.